 Shortly after Dorian’s winds subsided, hundreds of unusual bird sightings started popping up on the popular app eBird and local birding social media.
 For the week following the hurricane, while residents waited for their power to come back, Nova Scotian’s flooded their local wetlands, beaches, and forests to catch a glimpse of the unusual avian visitors.

 By far the most common and impressive sight was the thousands of insectivorous swallows that swarmed the skies and crowded power lines throughout the province’s marshes.
-Researchers at Dalhousie University and Bird Studies Canada suggested a couple reasons for the large gatherings; stating that the swallows may have either been disturbed by the storm’s winds, resting after a long difficult flight, or they may have been taking advantage of the refueling opportunities presented by concentrations of insects in the wetlands after the storm.
+Researchers at Dalhousie University, Bird Studies Canada and the birding guide suggested a couple reasons for the large gatherings; stating that the swallows may have either been disturbed by the storm’s winds, resting after a long difficult flight, or they may have been taking advantage of the refueling opportunities presented by concentrations of insects in the wetlands after the storm.

 Black skimmers were seen in coastal areas around the province, using their unique bills to fuel up on fish after their long journey.
 Juvenile laughing gulls were another common sight, dotting the beaches, saltmarshes, and roadsides on the Atlantic coast for many days after the storm.
 Some locals took to feeding the tired gulls, many of which Bird Studies Canada suspected had been caught in the eye of the hurricane for days and likely traveled all the way from Florida or further.
 Then there were the really weird sightings, including a brown pelican in Cape Breton and a black-necked stilt and American avocet in Eastern Shore, which attracted hordes of birders and their cameras hoping to add the lifers to their lists (including myself).